-I am currently in the process of fine tuning my next novel Never Stop Running.
+I released my novel Never Stop Running on January 19, 2019which was also my mother’s birthday.
 This book is based on a true story of one woman’s incredible journey.
-This is the mini synopsis -Waking up from an eight month coma, Jackie cannot remember anything about her life suffering from Retrograde amnesia.
+This is the mini-synopsis -Waking up from an eight-month coma, Jackie cannot remember anything about her life suffering from Retrograde amnesia.
 David, her husband, convinces her to seek the help of a hypnotherapist only to remember her past lives.
 Her journey is a mental time travel across the ages with a psychological twist.
 Based on a real-life story.
 A must read novel.

 Here is the intriguing book trailer.